 Effective January 1, 2006 Comstock adopted Statement of Financial Accounting Standards No. 123 (Revised 2004), "Share-Based Payment" ("SFAS 123R") in accounting for employee stock-based compensation, including the supplemental guidance provided in Staff Accounting Bulletin No. 107.
 The Company adopted SFAS 123R utilizing the modified prospective transition method and accordingly the financial results for periods prior to January 1, 2006 have not been adjusted.
 Prior to adopting SFAS 123R the Company followed the fair value based method prescribed in Statement of Financial Accountings Standards No. 123, "Accounting for Stock Based Compensation" for all periods beginning January 1, 2004.
 Under the fair value based method, compensation cost is measured at the grant date based on the fair value of the award and is recognized over the award vesting period.
-Because the Company previously recorded stockbased compensation using the fair value method, adoption of SFAS 123R did not have a significant impact on the Company's net income or earnings per share for the three months and six months ended June 30, 2006.
-During the three months ended June 30, 2006 and 2005, the Company recognized \$1.8 million and \$1.4 million, respectively, in stockbased compensation expense within general and administrative expenses.
+Because the Company previously recorded stock-based compensation using the fair value method, adoption of SFAS 123R did not have a significant impact on the Company recognized \$1.8 million and \$1.4 million, respectively, in stock-based compensation expense within general and administrative expenses.
 The excess income tax benefit realized from tax deductions associated with stock-based compensation totaled \$0.7 million for the three months ended June 30, 2006.
-Stock based compensation expense for the six months ended June 30, 2006 and 2005 was \$3.5 million and \$3.2 million, respectively.
+Stock based compensation expense for the six months ended June 30, 2005 was \$3.5 million and \$3.2 million, respectively.
 The excess income tax benefit realized from the deductions associated with stock-based compensation for the six months ended June 30, 2006 and 2005 was \$0.9 million and \$3.5 million, respectively.